Cooking with colour March 26, 2021

 Brown & White

-White produce like bananas and potatoes are good sources of potassium, while others (like garlic) have health-promoting phytochemicals such as allicin that have antibacterial and antiviral properties.
+White produce like bananas and potatoes are good sources of potassium, while others (like garlic) have health-promoting phytochemicals such as allicin, which has both antibacterial and antiviral properties.